Debt Recovery Bundle

 Is the debt recoverable?
 A client should be asked some basic questions to determine if a debt actually exists under general common law principles.
 That is, there should be a contract of some description if only a verbal agreement.
 Some goods or services supplied would have been supplied by the plaintiff (or other form of valuable consideration), and an invoice issued.
 The importance of issuing an invoice cannot be overlooked.
 Sometimes it is necessary to advise a client that they must properly issue a tax invoice before their money can be pursued further.

-Document Description for Debt Recovery Bundle
+Debt Recovery Bundle Includes

 An updated checklist includes points on what to cover before granting credit to determine if the client is creditworthy or if the debt is recoverable.
 These will assist in advising clients and will serve as a reminder to the practitioner on what to look out for when assessing the credit worthyness of new clients (and reassessing existing clients).